pdf-association/pdf-cos-syntax/README.md

 - "[Bracket matching](#bracket-matching)" for special PDF tokens
 - single- and multi-line [comment toggling](#commenting--uncommenting-lines)
 - basic PDF file structure validation
-- [snippets](#snippets) for new object, new stream and empty PDF file
+- [snippets](#snippets) for new object, new stream, and empty PDF/FDF files

 ## PDF files are _BINARY_!

 Technically all PDF files are **binary files** and should **never** be arbitrarily edited in text-based editors such as VSCode - as this can break them!
 However, for the purposes of learning PDF or manually writing targeted PDF test files, it is possible to use a text editor if sufficient care is taken and certain features are avoided.
-The functionality provided by this extension is **NOT** intended for debugging or analysis of real-world PDF files as such files are "too binary" for text editors such as VSCode.
+The functionality provided by this extension is **NOT** intended for debugging or analysis of real-world PDF files as such files are "far too binary" for text editors such as VSCode.
 Use a proper PDF forensic inspection utility or a dedicated hex editor!

-In particular, VSCode interprets sequences of bytes as multi-byte UTF-8 sequences which can then result in corrupted PDF files as invalid UTF-8 sequences are removed!
+In particular, VSCode interprets sequences of bytes above 127 as multi-byte UTF-8 sequences which will result in corrupted PDF files as these byte sequences invalid UTF-8 sequences are removed or replaced!

 If you see any of these messages in VSCode then your PDF file is unsuitable/incompatible with this extension and _**will get corrupted if saved!**_: